 House Committee on Financial Services

-On the House Committee on Financial Services, Ritchie serves on the Subcommittee on Housing, Community Development, Insurance, and Consumer Protection and Financial Institutions; he also serves on the Subcommittee on National Security, International Development and Monetary Policy.
+On the House Committee on Financial Services, Ritchie serves on the Subcommittee on Housing and Insurance and the Subcommittee on Digital Assets, Financial Technology and Inclusion.